ISLAM AND THE TRUTH | home

 _________________________

-When Jesus Christ died on the cross the veil of the alter in the temple was ripped.
+When Jesus Christ died on the cross the veil of the alter in the temple was ripped in two.

 Matthew 27:50 Jesus, when he had cried again with a loud voice, yielded up the ghost.
 51 And, behold, the veil of the temple was rent in twain from the top to the bottom; and the earth did quake, and the rocks rent;